NSEL case: Settlement

-On 6 March 2025, 63 moons reached a one-time settlement agreement with the claimants in the NSEL case, agreeing to pay ₹1,950 crore as a full and final resolution.
+On 6 March 2025, 63 Moons Technologies reached a one-time settlement agreement with the claimants in the NSEL case, agreeing to pay ₹1,950 crore as a full and final resolution.
 A formal settlement application has been filed with the NCLT, Mumbai.
 To ensure transparency, an escrow agent and monitoring authority will oversee the disbursement of funds to the trading clients.
 This settlement will release the 63 moons group from ongoing legal proceedings, and the trading clients will assign their claims against defaulters in favour of the Company.